 Unlike more fiery and flamboyant peers in the club of long-standing African leaders, Biya - who is nicknamed "The Sphinx" - is a quiet autocrat.
 He allowed a multi-party system in the early 1990s, opening the way to strong political opposition from the Anglophone west.

 "The system is built on a single individual and this individual is identified with the job," said Titus Edzoa, a former confidant of the president who was secretary general of Biya's presidency between 1994 and 1996 and held ministerial posts on several occasions.

 "If you try to go against Biya, you'll be crushed," he said.

-His repeated long absences from Cameroon, mostly in Switzerland or in his home village in his country's south, have been bitterly criticised.
+Biya's repeated long absences from Cameroon, mostly in Switzerland or in his home village in southern Cameroon, have been bitterly criticised.

 According to the Organized Crime and Corruption Reporting Project (OCCRP), a consortium of investigative journalists, Biya spent "at least four-and-a-half years of his 35 years in power on private visits" abroad.